 For many people, when faced with an intensely fearful situation that the mind perceives as dangerous, the understandable reaction is escape or avoidance.
 Individuals struggling with anxiety disorders may escape from or avoid all together situations such as elevators, classrooms, airplanes, public bathrooms...anything that causes anxiety.
 Other avoidance behaviors can include drinking alcohol to avoid feelings of anxiety or performing compulsions to escape the feelings of anxiety.
 Anxiety can also lead individuals to engage in safety behaviors such as only driving with a companion or never leaving the house without anxiety medications.
 Another common coping behavior is reassurance seeking where individuals may seek the reassurance of family, experts, or the internet about their fears.

-1) They do not directly address the source of the problem.
+1) Do not directly address the source of the problem

-3) They no longer work as well in relieving distress for any significant amount of time.
+3) No longer work as well in relieving distress for any significant amount of time

 Physical Symptoms of Anxiety